 Faces viewed as threatening resembled facial expressions of anger.

-These trait inferences resulted from overgeneralization in emotion recognition systems, and might be inaccurate.
+These trait inferences resulted from overgeneralization in emotion recognition systems.

 Faces that resemble typical emotional expressions can lead to misattributed personality traits and biased impressions.